ArnoldUK/Faux86-remake/README.md

 An additional floppy drive (fd1.img Drive B:) can also be used if included on the Sd-Card.
 The emulator also supports booting hard disk images (hd0.img Drive C:) (hd1.img Drive D:).
 USB keyboard and mouse should be plugged in before booting and must not be removed once detected.

+# Building and Compiling Sources
+There is currently not a quick and easy way to expalin the build process, but if you are familiar with C++ and make files then the process should not be too much of a problem for you.
+You are very much on your own for compiling as there are far too many factors involved that can cause a build to fail.

+## Compiling for Windows
+The Win32 build was compiled with Mingw and the [Dev-C++ v5.11](https://www.bloodshed.net/) IDE.
+Dev-C++ is not a very modern IDE and was replaced with [Code::Blocks](https://www.codeblocks.org/) IDE.
+A Dev-C++ project file is included with the sources for compiling your own build or you may import and compile the sources using another preferred IDE.

+# Compiling for ARM Raspberry Pi
+The ARM build was compiled using the latest [ARM Toolchains](https://gnutoolchains.com/raspberry/).
+The platform used was Raspbian Bullseye with the all the latest build tools and toolchains.
+This is not a quick and easy setup to get working and there are many extra libraries required for a sucessfull build.

+Along with all the build tools and toolchains, the [C++ Circle SDK](https://github.com/rsta2/circle) is also required for the Raspberry Pi build to be successful.
+THe Circle SDK requires some #defines to be set for the correct Raspberry model being targetted.
+The makefile is pre-configured for Raspberry Pi 1.

 # Credits
 Faux86-remake was originally based on the Fake86 emulator by Mike Chambers and James Howard.